- 1. Insurance mobile apps – The future

 Explore how your insurance business can offer customers a superior mobile-tailored experience

 The immense pervasiveness of mobile devices in our modern world is reshaping various sectors, including insurance.
-For providers, leveraging this trend and translating it into excellent app solutions will foster sustainable growth and greater customer loyalty.
+For providers, leveraging this trend and translating it into excellent insurance mobile app solutions will foster sustainable growth and greater customer loyalty.

-1. Mobile apps – The future of insurance
+1. Insurance mobile apps – The future

 Almost 81% of the world’s population now owns a smartphone.
 The mobile app’s ubiquity makes mobile devices the focus of many companies’ agendas, as there is a mobile app for almost every human activity.
 In the case of insurance, the value of mobile app solutions is demonstrated by various tangible benefits for companies.